 - 5. The IAEA Statute and the Revised Guiding Principles and General Operating Rules Governing the Provision of Technical Assistance by the Agency as contained in INFCIRC/267 comprise the IAEA's established guiding principles for the formulation of the TC programme.
 Programme formulation is also guided by relevant decisions of the governing bodies. - 6.
 The TC programme is needs-based and demand-driven.
 Priorities are established at the national level based on Country Programme Frameworks (CPFs), where available, and national development/sectoral plans.
 At the regional level, programme priorities are based on regional strategic frameworks and regional profiles. - 7.
 The CPF is a strategic programming tool that Member States are encouraged to prepare, in collaboration with the Secretariat.
 It defines development needs and priorities that can be supported through TC activities.
 The CPF provides a results-focused structure to the country programme, to which TC projects should be clearly aligned.
-CPFs reflect national development/sectoral plans, country specific analyses and lessons learned from past cooperation, and seek linkages with United Nations Development Assistance Frameworks (UNDAFs).
+CPFs reflect national development/sectoral plans, country specific analyses and lessons learned from past cooperation, and seek linkages with United Nations Sustainable Development Cooperation Frameworks.
 CPFs ensure that the application of nuclear technology is integrated with a Member State's existing development plans.
 Regional strategic plans, profiles and frameworks are key reference documents for the development of regional and interregional projects, ensuring alignment with defined and prioritized regional and interregional needs. - 8.
 The Secretariat works closely with Member States to ensure that the needs and priorities identified by the Member States are appropriately reflected in the TC programme, and that project proposals are in line with TC quality criteria, namely relevance, ownership, sustainability, efficiency and effectiveness.
 In order to increase efficiency, significant consideration should be given to comprehensive projects with the potential for higher impact.
 Member States are encouraged to give increasing emphasis to integrated, multi-year projects. - 9.
 Partnerships with other stakeholders (including potential donors) that can contribute to the proposed project are strongly encouraged and should be identified, sought out and established early in the project design process. - 10.
-In line with the IAEA Gender Equality Policy, all projects will take into account gender-related impacts and benefits.
+In line with the IAEA Gender Equality Policy and with its objective to mainstream, as appropriate, a gender perspective in programme planning, all projects should take into account gender-related impacts and benefits.
 Therefore, Member States are encouraged to make efforts to ensure equal opportunities for both men and women in the management of the TC projects and in their implementation results. - 11.
-The IAEA uses the LFA as a standard tool for the complete TC project life cycle.
-All projects should be designed to achieve results following the principles of results based management.
+The IAEA uses the LFA as a standard tool for results-based management across the complete TC project life cycle.
+All projects should be designed to achieve results based on a thorough analysis.
 It is essential that measurable and realistic results are defined using performance indicators and clear baseline information.
-These are necessary tools to measure progress and impact and will facilitate monitoring and reporting of results using the annual Project Progress Assessment Reports (PPARs). - 12.
+These are necessary tools to measure progress and impact and will facilitate monitoring and reporting of results using the annual Project Progress Assessment Reports (PPARs).
+Member States are encouraged to integrate best practice and lessons learnt from past projects using the information gathered from monitoring assessments and evaluation tools, to inform the designs of new projects. - 12.
 The Regional/Cooperative Agreement Strategies and Regional Strategic Profiles (RSPs) are the foundation for the planning and formulation of regional projects.
 Project proposals should contain evidence that the support requested addresses common needs, is an identified regional priority, and is in line with the national development plans and priorities of the participating Member States.